rasbt/python-machine-learning-book/README.md

 I am happy to answer questions!
 Just write me an [email](mailto:mail@sebastianraschka.com) or consider asking the question on the [Google Groups Email List](https://groups.google.com/forum/#!forum/python-machine-learning-book).

+If you are interested in keeping in touch, I have quite a lively twitter stream ([@rasbt](https://twitter.com/rasbt)) all about data science and machine learning.
+I also maintain a [blog](http://sebastianraschka.com/articles.html) where I post all of the things I am particularly excited about.

 ## Table of Contents

 1. Machine Learning - Giving Computers the Ability to Learn from Data